What Is Cash Flow Monitoring and How Automation Can Help

-It’s easy for people to overlook early signs of cash flow problems if they don’t have a good understanding of cash flow.
+It’s easy for people to overlook early signs of cash flow problems if they don’t conduct a regular cash flow monitoring process.

 There are many signs that your company may soon face financial problems.
 However, they won’t become apparent until you have a budget in place, established cash flow targets, and maintained a good reporting system.
-What are the warning signs you should look out for?
+So, what are the warning signs you should look out for?

-You might be experiencing cash flow problems if you start to notice unpaid invoices starting to pile up.
-Even with automated reminders, it can be difficult to pay your business bills if cash is not available.
+You might be experiencing cash flow problems if you start to notice unpaid invoices pile up.
+It can be difficult to pay your business bills if cash is not available.
 Late payments or missed payments can be caused by lack of cash or poor admin.
 This could impact your ability to get financing, find suppliers, and create partnerships.

 Many vendors offer early payment discounts, which can help protect their cash flow and give you a financial edge.
-You could be putting yourself in a difficult position if you pay all your accounts in full.
+You could be putting yourself in a difficult position if you pay all your accounts late.
 This could cause cash flow problems.